All of our veterinarians are certified Fear Free Professionals!

 Certified Veterinary Acupuncturist (CVA)

 Dr. Ulmer was raised on a mixed farm outside of Young, SK.
 Animals have always been her passion and at 5 yrs of age she knew that she wanted to be a veterinarian!
 She spent as many hours as possible in the barn and corrals growing up and was thrilled when she was accepted into the Western College of Veterinary Medicine.
 She graduated with Distinction in 2007 and received the Read Award in Anesthesiology.
 Dr. Ulmer then went into mixed animal practice for four years in Alberta.
 She later moved back to Saskatchewan to be closer to family.
 Dr. Ulmer joined the Wascana Animal Hospital team and became co-owner of the practice in October 2015.
-Her areas of interest are soft tissue surgery, ultrasound and alternative veterinary therapies.
+Her areas of interest are soft tissue surgery, ultrasound and alternative veterinary therapies (herbal, acupuncture and therapeutic laser).
 She is a Certified Veterinary Acupuncturist, and one of few veterinarians in Regina practising Integrative Medicine.
 She combines conventional (Western) medicine with the use of acupuncture and Traditional Chinese Veterinary Medicine, when appropriate, to support a patient’s health to the fullest extent.
 She is currently a member of the Canadian Veterinary Reserve, a national membership of veterinarians available to rapidly assist governments in responding to outbreaks of foreign animal disease and other large-scale emergencies and disasters that affect animals.
 She enjoys spending time outdoors and on the family farm working with the cattle and horses.
 When she is not busy with veterinary work, she is spending time with her husband and two children, being "Dr. Mom".
-Her interests include reading, riding her horse, running, kayaking and scrapbooking.
-Her current canine “sidekick” is a Miniature Dachshund named Jezebelle.
+Her interests include reading, hiking, kayaking and scrapbooking.
+She shares her home with two cats and a Miniature Dachshund named Jezebelle.

 Dr. Erica Sims, DVM